wartoshika/wow-declaration-provider/readme.md

 # WoW Declaration Provider

-A program to automaticly fetch information from varous sites to generate Typescript declaration files usable for transpilers.
+A program to automatically fetch information from various sites to generate Typescript declaration files usable for transpilers.

-Since there are so many sites our there with partial documentation of the Addon API this project whould close this gap.
+Since there are so many sites our there with only partial documentation of the Addon API this project would close this gap.

 The idea is to divide the problem of how to get the documentation and generate files into the following portions:

-1. **Provider**: *Providing data from a single source and put this aquired data into a common domain structure*
+1. **Provider**: *Providing data from a single source and put this acquired data into a common domain structure*
 2. **Reducer**: *The reducer tries to find duplicates and generate unique declarations with all available data from each duplicate*
 3. **Generator**: *The generator will render every final declaration